Japan

 underside of building roof with geometrical patterns

-Upon our arrival in Osaka, we will proceed to Wakayama, where we will settle into a guesthouse.
-Here, we’ll begin to build connections with one another, familiarize ourselves with the health and safety protocols for the course, and get acquainted with the environment where we’ll spend the next three weeks together.
-Following our orientation, we will transition into our homestays and commence our daily Japanese language classes.
+Upon our arrival in Osaka, we will proceed to the mountain region of Wakayama prefecture, where we will settle into a guesthouse.
+Here, we’ll begin to build connections with one another, familiarize ourselves with the health and safety protocols for the course, and get acquainted with the environment where we’ll spend the next five weeks together.
+Following our orientation, we will stay in a Buddhist temple for 3 days to learn about the Buddhist traditions in Japan and build a foundation to better understand the influence of religion in Japanese daily life.

 • Week 2-3